AUGMXNT/perfi/docs/design/TRANSACTIONS-fiat-currency.md

 # Fiat Currency Handling

-2022-03-20: This documentation is incomplete and needs verification
+Status (2025): implemented and covered by tests.

 Fiat currencies:

-- have an `asset_tx_id` of `FIAT:[CUR]` were `CUR` is a currency code like USD, SGD
+- have an `asset_tx_id` of `FIAT:[CUR]` where `CUR` is a currency code like USD, SGD
-- the PriceFeed will intelligently recognize and return the proper conversion
+- are emitted by exchange importers (see `perfi/ingest/exchange.py`)
-- we do the output in the final 8949
+- are priced/converted during ledger generation for imported transactions (see `perfi/transaction/chain_to_ledger.py`)

-## Fiat Currency Discussion
+## Swap vs trade (why we care)

-For tracking buys/sells on exchanges, we’ll want to support tracking costbasis lots for fiats.
+For tracking buys/sells on exchanges, we need to model FIAT legs explicitly; however, perfi does not currently create costbasis lots for FIAT assets (it treats FIAT as a settlement/pricing currency).

 QUESTION: Do we track them the same way (mechanically) that we track all assets (e.g. asset_tx_id / asset_price_id — probably with a special leading character like ‘FIAT_SGD’ or ‘FIAT_RMB’ etc to let us know it’s not a token but is actually a fiat currency symbol?